Thursday, October 28, 2010

 The cast is impeccable.
 Uta Hagen brings out the warmth and the terrified realizations of Ada, at once the nicest person in the movie as well as, in some ways, the cruelest.
 Diana Muldaur is over-the-top as the mother, but she plays the role well, and we fear deeply for her as she sits paralyzed while Niles reads to her a prophetic story about the fable of the “changeling”.
 John Ritter, probably the most famous actor in the cast, has a small role, but evidently he went on to remember his work with Mulligan: Ritter later did an episode of 8 Simple Rules in which his character does an Atticus Finch impersonation and then has to explain, “To Kill A Mockingbird?
 Directed by Robert Mulligan?
 One of the greatest... never mind.”
 Victor French, who later appeared in Mulligan’s The Nickel Ride (1974), has the most sympathetic role in the film as Mr. Angelini, the sad groundskeeper who is blamed for many of Niles/Holland’s misdeeds and is then shipped off to the electric chair for a crime he didn’t commit, reminding us of Tom Robinson in Mockingbird.
 Lou Frizzell, another one of Mulligan’s favorite actors (he played the bemused pharmacist in Summer of ’42), is hilarious as the boy’s smiling uncle, confidant that all is going well on the Perry farm.
 Then he mistakenly opens a wine barrel that should have been left closed.

 I haven’t yet mentioned the boys who played Niles and Holland.
 Their names were Chris and Marty Udvarnoky.
 After this film, they packed up their bags, left Hollywood and never made a movie again.
 They both enjoyed life back in New Jersey and joined the medical profession.
 I learned recently that Chris, who played Niles, passed away earlier this week.
-From what I understand, the boys didn’t like talking about The Other and have tried to suppress memories of it as they have grown up.
 Chris’ obituary doesn’t even mention the film.

 I’d like to finish by talking about the ending.
 I have never forgotten it.
 In the wake of a sudden tragedy, Niles retreats to the darkness of the family barn and calls out to Holland, demanding an explanation.
 Ada attempts to get him to snap out of it, but this time Niles has refused to accept the truth; he hits Ada (like Jimmy Piersall hitting back his father in Fear Strikes Out), and continues to call out to a brother who isn't there.
 Finally, Ada decides to destroy her mad creation once and for all: like Natalie Wood blowing up the beach house at the conclusion of Inside Daisy Clover, she decides to set fire to the entire barn, and burn Niles alive.
 She even throws herself into the fire, thus transforming herself into a kind of martyr—an angel in hell.